Written by Jean Shepherd, Leigh Brown, and Bob Clark

 Christmas is coming to the city of Hammond, Indiana.
 The streets are festooned with decorations.
 Salvation Army bands play festive tunes and Santas ring their bells on street corners.
 Flurries are in the air.
 The Department Store, Higbees, features beautifully crafted holiday displays in its windows.
 Kids press their noses to the glass, fascinated by the toys that beckon them.

 Ralphie (portrayed by Peter Billingsley) wants a Red Rider 200 Shot Air Rifle.
 That is his holy grail this Christmas season.
 He’s been dropping not-so-subtle hints to his parents (portrayed by Melinda Dillon and Darren McGavin) for a few weeks.
-However, his mother has her doubts that this would be safe for her son.
+However, his mother has doubts that this would be safe for her son.

 Ralphie’s family is at times normal, and at times not.
 His father is obsessed with their furnace and futters around with it constantly, feeling vindicated when black smoke spews from the air ducts.
-He incessantly enter contests, dreaming of one day winning it big.
+He incessantly enters contests, dreaming of one day winning it big.
 Little brother Randy (portrayed by Ian Petrella) turns every meal into a battle when he plays with his food.
 His mother holds it all together and doesn’t complain.

-On the fringes of all this, Ralphie copes with the day to day angst that comes with being his age.
+On the fringes of all this, Ralphie copes with the day-to-day angst that comes with being his age.
 There’s a bully who tortures him on the way home from school, the lesson to be learned about putting a tongue to metal in the winter, all while dreaming of that Red Rider 200 Shot Air Rifle.
 There’s finding out what happens when his father finally wins one of those contests, all the while dreaming of that Red Rider 200 Shot Air Rifle.
 There’s the visit to Santa, waiting in what seems like an endless line with his younger brother and ending up almost too tongue-tied to voice his desire for that Red Rider 200 Shot Air Rifle.

 And almost every single adult he meets voices the same opinion of his choice of a present for Christmas, “You’ll put your eye out, kid!!”